|

 months after which time I shall return to repair any damage and to check

 that the s urface has settled properly and rectify any imperfections.
+The instruments were sent to me for fitting.

 These were polished and new marke rs painted on to the heating controls.